-Unfortunately we had been given a room next to an incredibly loud Chinese family with a baby, which woke us in the middle of the night; and the rest were talking and laughing at the tops of their voices until late.
-We could also hear kids shouting as they played in the pool.
+Unfortunately we had been given a room next to an incredibly loud family with a baby, which woke us in the middle of the night; we could also hear kids shouting as they played in the pool.
 So we asked for a new room.

-We moved into our new room—this time we have a view of the river and it’s one level down—but had to politely complain again when we discovered the main supply room for the cleaners was just next door and a horde of cleaners were filling the corridor, talking loudly and packing their trolleys, for ages.
+We moved into our new room—this time we have a view of the river and it’s one level down—but had to politely complain again when we discovered the main supply room for the cleaners was just next door and a horde of cleaners were talking loudly and packing their trolleys.
 The reception staff were very understanding however, and said they would have a word with them.

 Shame about the rain, but it didn’t spoil our enjoyment of the day at all.